-I wanted to avoid talking about Math Gala Girl until the mastHEAD question, so I looked around the office for inspire tion, and sure enough, there were Pete's inline skates.
+I wanted to avoid talking about Math Gala Girl until the mast-HEAD question, so I looked around the office for inspiration, and sure enough, there were Pete's inline skates.
 Y'know, the ones he used to hit a stake and rip off a big chunk of leg last year.
 No?
 Well, believe me, the chunk was large.

-So I strapped them on and begin exploring MC on wheels The experience is not as awesome as it sounds.
+So I strapped them on and begin exploring MC on wheels.
+The experience is not as awesome as it sounds.
 I liked the empty halls (it's 2:30 am), but that seems like the only way to explore while blading.
-Also, the south-east elevators weren't working so I had to try the stairs ...
+Also, the south-east elevators weren't working, so I had to try the stairs ...
 Bad Idea.
-My report on the trip would mention people still working in every lab but SE, and f you fall on the graphics lab door, somebody will come open it for you!
-So, that should be enough procrastinating, let's get to tions we didn't get answered by mgg:
+My report on the trip would mention people still working in every lab but SE, and if you fall on the graphics lab door, somebody will come open it for you!
+So, that should be enough procrastinating, let's get to mgg.